agda/agda/doc/user-manual/getting-started/hello-world.lagda.rst

   open import Agda.Builtin.Equality using (_≡_)

-Now we can enunciate the associativity: given three (possibly different) natural numbers, adding the first to the addition of the second and the third computes to the same value as adding the addition of the first and the second to the third.
+Now we can state associativity: given three (possibly different) natural numbers, adding the first to the addition of the second and the third computes to the same value as adding the addition of the first and the second to the third.
 We will name this statement ``+assoc-enun``.